mrgaaron/docs/source/collect.rst

    :arg WriteRequest data: Data points to write

-   :returns: Nothing
+   :returns: :class:`WriteResponse`

 Writes data points to one or more devices and sensors.
+If the device or sensor doesn't already exist, it will automatically be created for you.
+The :class:`WriteResponse` will indicate if a device was created or modified as a result of the request.

 If a sensor already has a DataPoint at a given timestamp, writing a new DataPoint with the same timestamp overwrites the old DataPoint's value.
-This means that writes are idempotent, in other words, repeatedly writing the same data to a sensor does not change what's stored.
-This can often simplify your application's write logic, because there's no risk of data corruption if you happen to write data multiple times.
+This means that writing the same data to a sensor multiple times does not change what's stored.
+This characteristic can often simplify your application's write logic, because there's no risk of data corruption if you happen to write data multiple times.